Complete Reduction for Derivatives in a Transcendental Liouvillian Extension: Introduction

 \section{Introduction}

-A classical topic of computer algebra is to express indefinite integrals in closed forms.
-Historical developments and fundamental results on this topic are reviewed in \cite{RaabSingerBook}.
-On the computational side, the most systematic developments are due to Risch \cite{Risch1969,Risch1970} and researchers who have clarified, improved, extended and implemented Risch's algorithm \cite{RothsteinThesis, CherryThesis, TragerThesis, Davenport1986, Bronstein1990a, Bronstein1990b, BronsteinBook, RaabThesis}.
+Symbolic integration as a classical topic of computer algebra is to express indefinite integrals in closed forms.
+Historical developments and fundamental results on this topic are surveyed in~\cite{RaabSingerBook}.
+From a computational perspective, the most systematic advances are due to Risch \cite{Risch1969,Risch1970} and numerous researchers who have refined, enhanced, extended, and implemented Risch’s algorithm \cite{RothsteinThesis, CherryThesis, TragerThesis, Davenport1986, Bronstein1990a, Bronstein1990b, BronsteinBook, RaabThesis}.

 For an elementary function, Risch's algorithm determines whether it has an elementary integral, and computes such an integral if there exists one. \begin{example} Let $ \displaystyle f(x)= \frac{x\log(x)^3+1}{x\log(x)}$ and $ \displaystyle g(x) = \dfrac{x\log(x)^3+1}{(x+3)\log(x)}.$ By Risch's algorithm,